Goddard College: History

-Goddard College began in 1863 in Barre, Vermont, as the Green Mountain Central Institute.
+Goddard College began in 1863 in Barre, Vermont, northeast of Middlebury as the Green Mountain Central Institute.
 In 1870, it was renamed Goddard Seminary in honor of Thomas A. Goddard (1811–1868) and his wife Mary (1816–1889).
 Goddard was a prominent merchant in Boston, and was one of the school's earliest and most generous benefactors.

-Founded by Universalists, Goddard Seminary was originally a four-year preparatory high school, primarily affiliated with Tufts College.
-For many years the Seminary prospered.
-But the opening of many good public high schools in the 20th century made many of the private New England academies obsolete.
-To attempt to save it, the trustees added a Junior College to the Seminary in 1935, with a Seminary graduate, Royce S. "Tim" Pitkin, as President.
+Founded by Universalists, Goddard Seminary was originally a four-year preparatory high school, primarily affiliated with Tufts College in eastern Massachusetts.
+For many years the seminary prospered.
+Many public high schools opening in the 20th century made many of the private New England academies obsolete.
+Attempting to save it, the trustees added a Junior College to the seminary in 1935, with a seminary graduate, Royce S. "Tim" Pitkin, as president.

-Royce S. "Tim" Pitkin was a progressive educator and follower of John Dewey, William Heard Kilpatrick and other, similar proponents of educational democracy.
-In 1936, under his leadership, the Seminary concluded that in order for Goddard to survive, an entirely new institution would need to be created.
-A number of prominent educators and laymen agreed with him.
-Pitkin was supported by Stanley C. Wilson, former governor of Vermont and chairman of the Goddard Seminary Board of Trustees; Senators George Aiken and Ralph Flanders, and Dorothy Canfield Fisher.

-Pitkin persuaded the Board of Trustees to embrace a new style of education, one that substituted individual attention, democracy, and informality for the traditionally austere and autocratic educational model.
+In 1936, under his leadership, the seminary concluded that for Goddard to survive, an entirely new institution would need to be created.
+Many educators and laymen agreed with him.
+Pitkin was supported by Stanley C. Wilson, former governor of Vermont and chairman of the Goddard Seminary Board of Trustees; Senators George Aiken and Ralph Flanders; and Dorothy Canfield Fisher.
+Pitkin persuaded the board of trustees to embrace a new style of education, one substituting individual attention, democracy, and informality for the traditionally austere and autocratic educational model.
 On March 13, 1938, Goddard College was chartered.
 In July 1938 the newly formed Goddard College moved to Greatwood Farm in Plainfield, Vermont.

 The new Goddard was an experimental and progressive college.
 For its first 21 years of operation, Goddard was unaccredited and small, but it built a reputation as one of the most innovative colleges in the country.
-Especially noteworthy were Goddard's use of discussion as the basic method in classroom teaching; its emphasis on the whole lives of students in determining personal curricula; its incorporation of practical work into the life of every student; and its development of the college as a self-governing learning community in which everyone had a voice.
+Especially noteworthy was Goddard's use of discussion as the basic method in classroom teaching; its emphasis on the whole lives of students in determining personal curricula; its incorporation of practical work into the life of every student; and its development of the college as a self-governing learning community in which everyone had a voice.